gl-inet/docs4.x/docs/user_guide/gl-axt1800/internet.md

 Configure the internet network by selecting **INTERNET** in the side menu within the router's web Admin Panel.

-GL-AXT1800(Slate AX) supports four ways to connect to the internet as listed below:
+It supports four ways to connect to the internet as listed below:

 ## Ethernet